ayushsingh82/OG-Data/README.md

 # OG Research

+Main steps -
+step1 -  integrate AI inference services from the 0G Compute Network step2 - storgae on og netowork step3 - fine tune ai model and sell on our marketplace

 **Decentralized Research Tools with Collaborative AI Building**

 OG Research is a comprehensive platform for conducting decentralized research using AI agents, collaborative workspaces, and verified datasets.
 Built on the 0G network, it provides researchers with tools to accelerate scientific discovery through blockchain-powered collaboration and AI assistance.